patcg-individual-drafts/private-aggregation-api/flexible_filtering.md

 practical; we do not currently plan to expose context IDs to bidders (see the [explainer](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/report_verification.md#specifying-a-contextual-id-and-each-possible-ig-owner) for more discussion).
-We also do not plan on allowing these fields to be set from within fenced frames, as that can be used to exfiltrate information.
+We also do not plan on allowing these fields to be set from within fenced frames, as they may have access to cross-site information.

 #### Backwards compatibility